tsantoso79/6m-data-1.0-Welcome-Onboarding/installation.md

 [Video: Connect WSL in VSCode](https://drive.google.com/file/d/1BbKKiy_VsBnEd8Y8Ar89zBSHpC_3w-4V/view?usp=drive_link)

 #### Windows User: Alternative Way to Connect VSCode to WSL
-There is an alternative way to connect WSL to VSCode using command.
-Using the command method, the entire home folder is opened in VSCode.
-You do not need to open individual git folder.
-The advantage is that you do not need to open and close each repository.
-However, the downside is that it does not provide isolation for each repository.
+There is an alternative way to connect WSL to VSCode with the command line interface (CLI).
+Using the CLI method, the entire home folder is opened in VSCode.
+You don’t need to open each GitHub folder individually.
+While this saves time by eliminating the need to constantly open and close repositories, it also comes with a trade‑off: you lose the isolation that separate repositories normally provide.

 Here is the process to connect WSL with VSCode using command: